Privacy Policy

 - when you fill in any of our online forms, including when downloading free publications or making online bookings;

-- through your access and use of our website, including when you register as a member;
+- through your access and use of our Site, including when you register as a member;

 - during conversations between you and our representatives;